Osher Lifelong Learning Institute (OLLI)

 The Organizing Committee met during the spring of 1988 to select the program’s name, devise curriculum, set an annual fee, write a brochure, devise by-laws, and organize an open house.
 A grant from the office of New York State Senator Lack, in response to a proposal from the School of Professional Development, permitted the committee to buy equipment such as computers, projectors, audio and video equipment, maps, and a cabinet to store some of these items.
 Registration was held during September, and on October 4, 1988, the first semester began with five study groups and 37 members.

 With succeeding semesters, The Round Table grew both in terms of membership and also in the number and variety of workshops and activities, including day trips to places of interest and showcases, featuring guest speakers and performances.
 By the year 2000, as a consequence of this growth, it became necessary to add the services of an Assistant Director, aided by a full-time secretary, whose sole responsibility was to administer to the needs of The Round Table.
-Additional grants from the office of Senator Lack permitted the organization to renovate rooms S109 to create office space, and S102 to create additional classroom space.
+Additional grants from the office of Senator Lack permitted the organization to renovate rooms S109 to create office space, and S102 to create additional classroom spaces.
+Additional classrooms and meeting spaces are continually being added to meet the needs of this extraordinary program.

 |OLLI • Social and Behavioral Sciences • Stony Brook, NY • 11794-4310 • 631.632.6554|